devonator/triviaRandom/README.md

     Fun, simple app made using the open trivia database API.
 Pulls one randomized trivia question at a time from a very large repository of questions.
   </p>
   <p>There are currently <strong>three</strong> versions of this little app online.
 The <a href="https://triviarandom.netlify.app">original</a> (seen above), the
   <a href="https://triviarandomsports.netlify.app">sport edition</a>, and finally the <a href="https://triviarandommusic.netlify.app">music edition</a>.
-Each one customized to fit their respective genere.
+Each one customized to fit their respective role.
   </p>
 </div>